Updated: Feb 17

 1. Coat two bone-in, skin-on chicken thighs with Island Herb Blend seasoning and place in a small bowl.
 Cover with plastic wrap and place in the refrigerator to marinate for at least one hour and up to eight hours.

-2. When you’re ready to cook, place two peeled and sliced carrots plus one and one half cups potatoes in the cast iron skillet.
+3. When you’re ready to cook, place carrots and potatoes in the cast iron skillet.

 4. Season with salt and pepper and toss with 1 tbsp avocado oil.